 The Destruction of the Temple Foretold

-3 When he was sitting on the Mount of Olives, the disciples came to him privately, saying, “Tell us, when will this be, and what will be the sign of your coming and of the end of the age?”
-4 Jesus answered them, “Beware that no one leads you astray.
-5 For many will come in my name, saying, ‘I am the Messiah!’ and they will lead many astray.
-6 And you will hear of wars and rumors of wars; see that you are not alarmed; for this must take place, but the end is not yet.
-7 For nation will rise against nation, and kingdom against kingdom, and there will be famines and earthquakes in various places: 8 all this is but the beginning of the birth pangs.
+3 When he was sitting on the Mount of Olives opposite the temple, Peter, James, John, and Andrew asked him privately, 4 “Tell us, when will this be, and what will be the sign that all these things are about to be accomplished?”
+5 Then Jesus began to say to them, “Beware that no one leads you astray.
+6 Many will come in my name and say, ‘I am he!’ and they will lead many astray.
+7 When you hear of wars and rumors of wars, do not be alarmed; this must take place, but the end is still to come.
+8 For nation will rise against nation, and kingdom against kingdom; there will be earthquakes in various places; there will be famines.
+This is but the beginning of the birth pangs.

 The Bible texts of the Old Testament, Epistle and Gospel lessons are from the New Revised Standard Version Bible, copyright 1989 by the Division of Christian Education of the National Council of the Church of Christ in the USA, and used by permission.